Here’s something you may not know — too much alcohol can lead to or exacerbate neuropathy. Makes you reconsider that drink, doesn’t it?

 Even if alcohol isn’t the main cause of your neuropathy, it can still aggravate your symptoms.

-Fortunately, some alcoholic neuropathy cases — especially those cases which haven’t progressed very far — can be treated by simply not drinking.
-However, if neuropathy has been allowed to go untreated for a long time, permanent nerve damage is almost always the result.
+Fortunately, some alcohol induced neuropathy cases — especially those that haven’t progressed very far — can be treated by simply not drinking.
+However, if neuropathy has been allowed to go untreated for a long time, alcohol nerve damage can be permanent.

 Alcohol and neuropathy: Treatment options to try